Skip to main content

 Poor accessibility for disabled visitors.
 Access involves: footpaths through fields, sets of steps, gaps in hedgerows, busy roads without footpaths, uphill terrain.
 Approximately 500m walk between the two sites across uneven ground.
 No mention of wheelchair access, lifts, or accessible facilities.
 Unsuitable for wheelchairs, mobility aids, or families with limited mobility.

-Help us keep Kit's Coty Megalithic Burial Chamber accurate.
-What did you notice?
+Is Kit's Coty Megalithic Burial Chamber outdoors?